apache/incubator-kie-drools/drools-drl/drools-drl-parser/Developer_Notes.md

 The old DRL parser is based on Antlr3 and contains lots of hard-coded logic in generated java codes, so it's hard to maintain. e.g. [DRL6Parser](https://github.com/apache/incubator-kie-drools/blob/main/drools-drl/drools-drl-parser/src/main/java/org/drools/drl/parser/lang/DRL6Parser.java).
 It is the reason why the new parser is being developed.
 The old parser resources is placed under `src/main/java/org/drools/drl/parser/lang` and `src/main/resources/org/drools/drl/parser`.

 The new DRL parser is based on Antlr4, which has Visitor and Listener support, so the parser would have cleaner separation between the parser syntax (`DRLParser.g4`) and Java code which generates Descr objects (`DRLVisitorImpl.java`).
 It would be easier to maintain and extend the parser.
-The new parser resources is placed under `src/main/java/org/drools/drl/parser/antlr4` and `src/main/antlr4/org/drools/drl/parser/antlr4`.
+The new parser resources are placed under `src/main/java/org/drools/drl/parser/antlr4` and `src/main/antlr4/org/drools/drl/parser/antlr4`.

 ## The current status of the new parser development
 The new DRL parser doesn't introduce new syntax at the first stage.
 In order to keep the compatibility with the old parser, we make use of existing unit tests.